Linear superposition as a core theorem of quantum empiricism: Numbers, minus, and equality; revisited

-To close the section we add that the distancing the concepts of state/\texttt{DataSource} and of a physical property is the continuation of a more primary idea---detaching the proper macro"=perceptions from what is being \emph{represented} theoretically \cite{wart, ludwig1, ludwig3}.
-This issue, as B.~Mazur has noted in \cite[p.~2]{mazur}, ``has been with us \ldots\ forever: the general question of abstraction, as separating what we want from what we are presented'', \ie, the separating the `bare' empiricism from mathematics with $\Sigma$"=limit and the number.
-The atomic constituent of perception---and of sensory experience---is an elementary quantum event \cite{ludwig3, hart, ulfbeck}, and it begins and terminates, in effect, in $(\not\approx_{\!\!\!\sss\scr A})$"=distinguishability of $\state\alpha$"=clicks (sect.~\ref{S}).
-Any the continual is a `speculative theory' (act of abstracting), not the underlying empiricism.
-Therefore all the further matters---numbers, arithmetic, space"=time, cause/""effect, (non)inertial reference frames, the notions of an observer/""event/""coordinates in the relativity theory (\ie, a quantum view of the equivalence principle), device `readings off', composite systems, \etc---no matter how self"=evident---are the math add-on's, which could originate only in the `$\cup$"=theory' of sect.~\ref{EmpMath}.
-Following von~Weizs\"acker, it might be called the `Ur"=theory'.
+The atomic constituent of perception""---""sensory experience""---is an elementary quantum event \cite{ludwig3, hart, ulfbeck, ulfbeck2}, and it begins and terminates in $(\not\approx_{\!\!\!\sss\scr A})$"=distinguishability of $\state\alpha$"=clicks (sect.~\ref{S}).
+Any continual is a `speculative theory' (act of abstracting), not the underlying empiricism.
+Therefore all the further matters---""numbers, arithmetic, cause/"!effect, (non)""inertial reference frames, the notions of an observer, of a classical event in the Minkowski space, the spacetime concept itself and coordinates in the relativity theory (a quantum view of the equivalence principle), device read-out, tensors, composite systems, symbols $\Otimes$, \thelike---self"=evident as it may seem, are the math add-ons, which could originate only in the `$\cup$"=theory' of sect.~\ref{EmpMath}.
+Following von~Weizs\"acker, it might be coined the name `Ur"=theory'.
 There are no contradictions in observations themselves, whether we call them macro- or micro"=scopic.
-Contradictions do arise in the `math\a={e}maticae being constructed'.
+Contradictions do arise in the `mathematicae being constructed'.